Belarusian State University: Ranking

-In 2021 the university was ranked the #1,201 university in the world in the THE World University Rankings by Times Higher Education, #1,606 by Nature Index - Top Academic Institutions, and #1,784 in the URAP World Ranking - University Ranking by Academic Performance.
+In 2023, the university was ranked 387th in the world in the QS World University Rankings.

 Campus

-Belarusian State University owns buildings at various locations within the city of Minsk.
+The Belarusian State University owns buildings at various locations within the city of Minsk.
 The main campus is located in the city center.
-The second campus of Belarusian State University is located on the Southwestern outskirts of Minsk.
+It also offers accommodations in the Student Village on the southwestern outskirts of Minsk.
 Each of the university study buildings are equipped with classrooms, seminar rooms and reading lounges.
 There are 70 computer laboratories and 4 media classrooms.

 The BSU is a complex of academic, research, production, social and cultural, administrative, auxiliary and other units.

 There are 16 Faculties within the university structure.
 BSU has 4 Educational Institutes that provide training on undergraduate and post-graduate levels of education.
 There are a number of Institutes that conduct retraining and advanced training of both youths and adults.

 The BSU has 11 student dormitories.
 About 65% of housing provided by the university consists of rooms shared by 3-4 persons with a common kitchen and sanitary arrangements.

 The BSU has created sports and recreation facilities for its students and staff.
 Training and health-improving complexes are available.

 Military faculty

-Military Faculty of the Belarusian State University was established on 4 November 1926, by order of the Soviet Revolutionary Military Council.
+The Military Faculty of the Belarusian State University was established on 4 November 1926, by order of the Soviet Revolutionary Military Council.
 In 1941, at the outset of the Second World War, military training classes were interrupted only to be resumed in 1943.
 In the post-war years, the military department continued to train reserve officers in accounting specialties.
 In 2003, the military department was reorganized into the modern military faculty of BSU.